|Guide||♦||94 Triplogs||Active Topic|

 Well, here we go-

-If you've ever explored Oak Creek Canyon near Sedona and imagined what it would be like to hike from the waters of Oak Creek to the top of the canyon, then imagine no more, because this is the route that will take you there!
+If you've ever explored Oak Creek Canyon near Sedona and imagined what it would be like to hike from the waters of Oak Creek to the top of the canyon, then imagine no more because this is the route that will take you there!
 This hike begins at the Bootlegger picnic area, about 9 miles north of Sedona on 89A.
-The small picnic area is just past the Junipine Resort on the west (left side) of the highway.
+The small picnic area is just past the Junipine Resort on the highway's west (left side).
 As far as parking is concerned, you're basically on your own to find a roadside pullout along this narrow, busy road.
 This may require driving beyond Bootlegger to find a space and walking south back to the picnic area.
 Make sure to exercise caution if using this option, as this area of the road is narrow, curvy and heavily traveled.
-Don't park at the resort or at the cabins north of the picnic area as they may tow your vehicle....
+Please don't park at the resort or at the cabins north of the picnic area as they may tow your vehicle....
 And make sure you get your Red Rock pass!
-Normally, the area swells with visitors during the recommended summer camping and hiking season, but our HAZ group got lucky during the off season on a record warm day in January and had the area almost completely to ourselves.
+Typically, the area swells with visitors during the recommended summer camping and hiking season, but our HAZ group got lucky during the offseason on a record warm day in January and had the area almost entirely to ourselves.
 Out of all the hikes in the area, you may be able to beat the crowds a bit on this trail since it takes some effort to get started.

 At near the halfway point of the hike to the top, the trail crosses a small rock slide bed.
-As you climb, you will continue to cross the rock slide bed 7 times as the trail switchbacks and elevates across it.
+As you climb, you will continue to cross the rock slide bed seven times as the trail switchbacks and elevates across it.
 The slide areas are short and not dangerous, but be aware of them and remain sure-footed as you cross them.
-The trail becomes a bit more narrow at about 6200 feet and you will encounter the personal space of the thicker bushes and vegetation that grow here, including century plant, agave and prickly pear, so it is probably best to wear long pants.
+The trail becomes a bit more narrow at about 6200 feet.
+You will encounter the personal space of the thicker bushes and vegetation that grow here, including century plant, agave, and prickly pear, so it is probably best to wear long pants.
 After 27 switchbacks, you will encounter a long final ascent towards topping out on the main trail.
-It is easy to see your destination from this viewpoint, so hang tough for about 5 more switchbacks and you will get your reward.
+It is easy to see your destination from this viewpoint, so hang tough for about five more switchbacks, and you will get your reward.

 When you reach the top, you will be delighted to see a pine forest wonderland ahead of you as you stand on what seems to feel like the top of the world.
 If you choose to, you can continue from this point another 1.25 miles onto the East Pocket Lookout Tower at 7196 feet.
 Follow the faint trail that leads off to the immediate left (southwest) by a large fallen log.
 You will now be hiking on softer dirt and beds of pine needles under the shade of the ponderosas and junipers.
-This is an unmarked and unmaintained trail, but if you turn on your route finding skills it is not difficult.
-The trail pretty much follows the the eastern edge of the rim, so hang in that direction and you should stay on track with no problem.
-After about 15-20 minutes on this trail you will come across a small old wooden sign that says "Oak Creek" that marks the return route from the tower on your way back.
-There is a great lunch spot near the rim on some large rocks in the sunny opening to your left just beyond the sign.
+This is an unmarked and unmaintained trail, but it is not difficult if you turn on your route finding skills.
+The trail pretty much follows the eastern edge of the rim, so hang in that direction, and you should stay on track with no problem.
+After about 15-20 minutes on this trail, you will come across a small old wooden sign that says "Oak Creek" that marks the return route from the tower on your way back.
+There is an excellent lunch spot near the rim on some large rocks in the sunny opening to your left just beyond the sign.
 Here, there are excellent views of the Mogollon Rim, the Bradshaws, and the Mazatzal mountains in the far distance.

 Moving on, the Lookout Tower is only about 7 minutes ahead.
 The trail begins to go inland a bit, but you will see a couple of large rock piles and some small cairn markers that help guide you.
 Due to the season, the tower was closed on this trip, but it is possible to take the stairs up to the second level for a view to the south.
 There is an old Jeep road that leads off to the right and heads down in a westward direction from the tower that takes you to the "viewpoint" of the Secret Mountain Wilderness.
-The topo maps shows a northwest bound spur of the Jeep trail leading to a viewpoint which you encounter on your right shortly after you pass the gate at the bottom of the hill.
+The topo maps show a northwest bound spur of the Jeep trail leading to a viewpoint you encounter on your right shortly after you pass the gate at the hill's bottom.
 We attempted the trek, but due to the slow trudging incline in the snow on the road, and the lack of daylight hours due to the season, we came up short this time.
-What a great reason for a return trip!
-Take your topo map if you are planning to make it out to the viewpoint and give yourself plenty of time to explore this beautiful wilderness area.
-Since this is an out and back trip, return via the same route, passing the tower , through the pines and back to the entrance trail to make the descent back to Oak Creek.
+What an excellent reason for a return trip!
+Take your topo map if you plan to make it out to the viewpoint and give yourself plenty of time to explore this beautiful wilderness area.
+Since this is an out and back trip, return via the same route, passing the tower, through the pines, and back to the entrance trail to make the descent back to Oak Creek.

 Before you leave the top, check out our own special "HAZ" viewpoint that lies just to the north (right) of the entrance trail.
-Scope the quickest route up to the highest area of rocks within view and you are in for a nice surprise and a fantastic view of the San Francisco Peaks.
+Scope the quickest route up to the highest area of rocks within view, and you are in for a pleasant surprise and a fantastic view of the San Francisco Peaks.

-Not only is this hike a true ascent, but naturally, a true descent as well, so it may be considered somewhat knee challenging.
-This hike can vary in time depending how long you stay and explore the top, so make sure to carry plenty of water and food.
+Not only is this hike a real ascent, but naturally, a true descent as well, so it may be considered somewhat knee challenging.
+This hike can vary in time depending on how long you stay and explore the top, so make sure to carry plenty of water and food.

-An up to date weather report is a must for this hike, especially if you plan to attempt an off season trip, as temperatures and conditions in this area can vary extremely due to the region and the elevation gains.
-As usual, hike smart and you are sure to have a most beautiful and memorable Arizona experience.
+An up to date weather report is a must for this hike, especially if you plan to attempt an off-season trip, as temperatures and conditions in this area can vary significantly due to the region and the elevation gains.
+As usual, hike smart, and you are sure to have a most beautiful and memorable Arizona experience.

-Have fun out there! (photo links in summary are to photos by GTG, azhiker96 & Sande J)
+Have fun out there! (photo links are to photos by GTG, azhiker96 & Sande J)